 Real estate is traditionally used as a reliable hedge against inflation since property and rental values tend to increase as the price of goods and services rises.

-Also, because the demand for homes and apartment rentals tends to remain constant regardless of economic conditions, owning real estate could provide investors a steady source of income.
+Because the demand for homes and apartment rentals tends to remain constant regardless of economic conditions, owning real estate could provide investors with a steady source of income.

 REITs operate portfolios of residential, commercial, and industrial properties and pay 90% of their taxable income to shareholders annually as dividends.
-And they tend to outperform the S&P 500 despite high inflation, according to the National Association of Real Estate Investment Trusts.3
+And historically, they’ve outperformed the S&P 500 despite high inflation.3

 Commodities